HaxeFlixel/flixel-docs/documentation/01_community/08-code-style.html.md

 ### Before Opening Curly Brackets

-There should always be a single line break before a opening curly brackets.
+There should always be a single line break before an opening curly bracket.

 **Good:**